stellar/stellar-cli/FULL_HELP_DOCS.md

 ###### **Subcommands:**

-* `create` — Create a snapshot using the archive
+* `create` — Create a ledger snapshot using a history archive

 ## `stellar snapshot create`

-Create a snapshot using the archive
+Create a ledger snapshot using a history archive.

+Filters (address, wasm-hash) specify what ledger entries to include.

+Account addresses include the account, and trust lines.

+Contract addresses include the related wasm, contract data.

+If a contract is a Stellar asset contract, it includes the asset issuer's account and trust lines, but does not include all the trust lines of other accounts holding the asset.
+To include them specify the addresses of relevant accounts.

 **Usage:** `stellar snapshot create [OPTIONS] --output <OUTPUT>`